cromlyngames/stos-valley/README.md

 Done:
 basic monster drawing
 basic random monster maker
+Culler on the monster maker that reports any bad designs export looper to allow ten (or more) examples to be drawn in one operation

 TODO:
-Culler on the monster maker that reports any bad designs Detail drawing: eyes, mouth, fangs, horns, claws, stripes powers drawing: fire, ice, elec, light, dark, poison
+Detail drawing: eyes, mouth, fangs, horns, claws, stripes powers drawing: fire, ice, elec, light, dark, poison